 When it comes to fear of intimacy, it’s always a good idea to reflect on your past to try to address the underlying cause first.
 Our childhood experiences have a big impact on how we relate to other people in the future.
 Hence, it’s worth considering if some aspects of it could have contributed to your fear: your parents’ communication style or a traumatic experience such as bullying.

 Journaling is a great way to put your thoughts to paper — if you keep at it every day, you’ll eventually see some patterns emerge.

 Think back on your past and consider if you felt loved and understood as a child.
 If you didn’t feel heard and like you couldn’t express your emotions, shutting down might have become your coping strategy.
 This kind of experience might have also affected your self-esteem and made you feel like you aren’t worthy of love.

-While this kind of defence mechanism was useful to you back then, you can recognise that you don’t need it anymore.
+While this kind of defense mechanism was useful to you back then, you can recognize that you don’t need it anymore.

 2. Get in touch with your emotions

-Take a deep breath and try to focus on what you’re feeling and what goes through your mind without judgement.
-When you’ve become more comfortable with labelling your emotions, progress to practising with other people.
+Take a deep breath and try to focus on what you’re feeling and what goes through your mind without judgment.
+When you’ve become more comfortable with labeling your emotions, progress to practicing with other people.
 Avoid saying that you’re ‘okay’ or ‘fine’ and try to be more specific: ‘I feel a bit down today’, ‘I’m feeling sad’, ‘I’m anxious’.

 Being mindful can help you accept that vulnerability is a part of developing a bond with other people.

-Additionally, the more aware of your emotions you are, the easier it will be to recognise if your behaviour, such as pushing someone away, stems from fear of intimacy or if it simply means the relationship isn’t working.
+Additionally, the more aware of your emotions you are, the easier it will be to recognize if your behavior, such as pushing someone away, stems from fear of intimacy or if it simply means the relationship isn’t working.